Victor2266/The-Fluid-Toy/README.md

 <b> CPU-GPU Fluid Simulation in Unity: Optimizing Collision Detection with GPU Acceleration for Real-Time Particle-Based Fluid Simulations. </b>
 </p>
 <p align="center">
 The ULTIMATE fluid simulation engine.
-Experience realtime interactive physics and fluid simulation in a neat package you an import and use in your own projects!
+Experience realtime interactive physics and fluid simulation in a neat package you can import and use in your own projects!
 </p>